mr-shanmuk/Shanmuk-Projects/index.md

 See project
 ```
 # #2 License-Plate-Recognition Using Tensorflow
+:link: <a href="https://github.com/shanmukmichael/License-Plate-Recognition-Using-Tensorflow">See Project</a>
 ```
 • The project developed using TensorFlow to detect the License-Plate with some accuracy
 # Tensorflow-python
 See project
 ```
 # #1 M A Y A
+:link: <a href="https://github.com/shanmukmichael/MAYA-Virtual-Voice-Assistant">See Project</a>
 ```
 The Virtual Voice Computer Assistant
 • It is a GUI Based M A Y A Virtual Voice Assistant